NeutroniumCore/Neutronium/Documentation/Content/Navigation.md

     await myHTMLWindow.NavigateAsync(vm2, "alternative");
 ```

-OnNavigate event is called everytime the ViewModel changes.
+OnNavigate event is called every time the ViewModel changes.
 If UseINavigable is set to true and the ViewModel implements the INavigable interface the Navigation setter is called during navigation allowing that a ViewModel knows the INavigationSolver and use it to navigate to another ViewModel.
 ```CSharp
 public interface INavigable